mischavandenburg/blog/content/zet/video-deploying-aks-cluster-bicep-github-copilot.md

 ---
-title: Video: Deploying an AKS Cluster with Bicep, GitHub Copilot and Neovim
+title: "Video: Deploying an AKS Cluster with Bicep, GitHub Copilot and Neovim"
 date: 2023-06-27
 tags:
 - AKS